irods/irods_client_library_r_rest/README.md

 ### addDataObjectMetadata

-Add metadata to a data object.
+Adds metadata to a data object.

 Arguments:

 * path - the full path in iRODS for the data object
 * avu_list - A list of named lists representing the metadata to be written.
 The keys of the named lists must be "attr", "val", and "unit".

 Code Example: